kanishka9r/pipeline-fault-detectionn/README.md

-# Real Time Fault Detection And Classification In Gas/Oil Pipeline
+# Industrial Pipeline Fault Detection Using LSTM  Autoencoder and CNN-LSTM Hybrid Model

-This project implements a multi-stage machine learning system for detecting, classifying, and estimating the intensity of faults in a simulated industrial pipeline.
+This project implements a multi-stage machine learning system for detecting and classifying in a simulated industrial pipeline.
 The system operates on time-series sensor data from vibration, pressure, and temperature sensors.

 ## Features

 - **Anomalous Behavior Detection:** Utilizes an unsupervised learning approach to identify deviations from normal operating conditions.
 - **Fault Classification:** Classifies detected anomalies into specific fault types, such as leaks, blockages, or sensor failures.
-- **Fault Intensity Estimation:** Quantifies the severity of a fault using a regression model, providing a measure of its intensity.
 - **Comprehensive Fault Coverage:** Trained on a diverse synthetic dataset that includes single, combined, and sensor-specific faults.

 ## Dataset Used